wp-plugins/work-the-flow-file-upload/README.txt

 * Adjusted sizes of workflow edit fields in admin pages.
 * Turned off `wpautop` on admin page edit fields to prevent editor auto removing `<p>` tags when switching between visual and text editor.
-* Added template tab to workflow admin screens. (pro features only).
+* Added template tab to workflow admin screens. (pro feature).
 * Fix for Filenames with ' in them were not correctly reordering when update order saved in `[wtf_fu_show_files reorder=true]`.
 * Added  `use_public_dir='true'` attribute to `[wtf_fu_show_files]` and `[wtf_fu_upload]`.